not-inept/Crypto-Elections-Board/README.md

 # Crypto-Elections-Board

 ## Setup
 This project was written using Python 2.7.12 and tested in Ubuntu 16.04 LTS.
 It should be portable across other environments, but is not assured to be.
-Acquiring Ubuntu and Python 2

 ## Usage